Ncnchiche/Charsort/README.md

 Firstly clone the files from this git repository

-from terminal navigate to the folder and type
+from terminal navigate to the folder with the .c and makefile and type
 ```python
 >make
 ```